ExoPlayer uses Android’s

 |Widevine “cenc”||4.4||19||DASH, HLS (FMP4 only)|

-In order to play DRM protected content with ExoPlayer, your app must inject a
+In order to play DRM protected content with ExoPlayer, the UUID of the DRM

 Multi-key content consists of multiple streams, where some streams use different keys than others.
 Multi-key content can be played in one of two ways, depending on how the license server is configured.